For most of us, choosing cooking oils is beyond daunting with so many types, buzzwords and brands on the market.

 Choosing cooking oils largely comes down to personal preference and the type of cooking you do.
-If you want to cover the bases, here are a few essentials ones to keep on hand.
+If you want to cover the bases, here are the best 3 types to keep on hand.

 (except for deep frying or super high heat cooking)

-- has a higher smoke point than EVOO, ranging from 390F-470F which means you can saute, grill and fry at moderately high temperatures.
+Smoke point and uses: Olive oil has a higher smoke point than EVOO, ranging from 390F-470F/199-243C which means you can sauté, grill and fry at moderately high temperatures.

-- Best option is a high quality EXTRA VIRGIN OLIVE OIL (EVOO)
+The best option is a high quality EXTRA VIRGIN OLIVE OIL (EVOO).

-- good for dipping bread, drizzling on pastas and other dishes and salad dressings.
+Uses: good for dipping bread, drizzling on pastas and other dishes, and salad dressings.

 - unrefined, free of chemicals

-- Specialty oils like sesame oil and walnut oil are good when specific flavours are desired.
+Specialty oils like sesame oil and walnut oil are good when specific flavors are desired.

-- Best option is Canola Oil most of the time as it has very little taste, it’s high in good mono saturated fats and is affordable.
+For baking: Canola Oil is also the best option most of the time as it has very little taste, it’s high in good mono saturated fats and is affordable.
 Other vegetable oils or olive oils with a neutral taste would work well too.